We're giving you the chance to win back the value of your meal - every time you dine this month!

 Book now: The Black Penny

-What: Balans No.60 might be known for staying open until 5am every night of the week, but for those who prefer to party a little earlier in the day, it also does a fine trade in brunch.
+What: Balans Soho might be known for its late-night antics, but for those who prefer to party a little earlier in the day, this restaurant and its sister sites across London also do a fine trade in brunch.
 We’re talking fried chicken pancakes with kimchi salad, oat fried chicken and spicy Korean honey, and brioche French toast with caramelised apples, oat granola and agave syrup.
 Well-worn tables and floors are a nostalgic reminder of the legendary parties that have been held here since it opened in 1993, and guests are always welcomed like an old friend.

 HIDE, Mayfair